History of audiometry - tuning fork - auditdata

 Although quite different to modern-day audiometers, the first was introduced in 1899 by Carl C. Seashore, who sought to measure the “keenness of hearing.”
 This instrument ran on a battery and presented a tone or click.

 The first widely used commercial audiometer was developed in 1923 by Harvey Fletcher and R.L.
 Wegel.
-This device was called the the Western Electric 2-A. This device was rather limited and could only present 8 frequencies via air conduction.
+This device was called the Western Electric 2-A. This device was rather limited and could only present 8 frequencies via air conduction.
 Fletcher was also instrumental in promoting speech audiometry and developed a method in 1929.

 Other companies began to release similar devices throughout the 1920s and 30s.
 These devices were used solely by otolaryngologists, but their use began to decline as it became apparent that a standardized calibration method was needed.
 Initially, each device was calibrated in a completely unique way.
 Calibration was often based upon a handful of lab technicians at each individual factory.
 As a result, patients could present with completely different results between audiometers.